 Etymology of the Name

-Thought to have called "Croatia" from the word "Croats," the Slavic tribe who resided in the region used their namesake.
+Thought to have been called "Croatia" from the word "Croats," the Slavic tribe who resided in the region used their namesake.
 Historians still dispute the exact meaning of this word.

 Ottoman and Venetian Influence